List of ships for the rescue of refugees in the Mediterranean Sea: Further related facilities

 Since 2017, Sea-Watch have operated a SAR-coordinating reconnaissance aircraft, Moonbird, a single-engined Cirrus SR22, and since June 2020, also the Seabird, a twin-engined high-performance Beechcraft Baron 58.
 These are flown in cooperation with the Swiss NGO Humanitarian Pilots Initiative.
 In 2025, with the assistance of United4Rescue, the Seabird 3 reconnaissance aircraft began service.

 In December 2020, Association Pilotes Volontaires began operation of their Dyn'Aéro MCR4S reconnaissance aircraft named Colibri 2.
 Their original Colibri, of the same make, flew its first mission in May 2018.
 As of June 2019, they had logged 52 missions, sighting 54 boats and by their estimates saving more than 4,300 people.

+In May 2024, the Italian Civil Aviation Authority banned NGO SAR aircraft from operating from five airports in Sicily and nearby islands: Lampedusa, Palermo Bocca di Falco, Palermo Punta Raisi, Pantelleria and Trapani.

 Further related organisations

-For a period, the Search and Rescue Observatory for the Mediterranean (SAROBMED), based at Queen Mary University of London, monitored SAR operations in the region.
-SAROBMED in turn listed a number of other organisations, including (in addition to those mentioned above):
+Search and Rescue Observatory for the Mediterranean (SAROBMED), based at Queen Mary University of London, monitored SAR operations in the region until January 2019.
+SAROBMED in turn had listed a number of other organisations, including: